FreeRDP/Remmina/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new merge request

-There are [other ways](CONTRIBUTING.md) to contribute too, get in contact on IRC (#remmina on freenode), or send an e-mail to the [mailing list](https://lists.remmina.org/listinfo/users).
+There are [other ways](CONTRIBUTING.md) to contribute too, get in contact on IRC (#remmina on libera.chat), or send an e-mail to the [mailing list](https://lists.remmina.org/listinfo/users).

 ### Donations